 Visual Studio does some of the work for you.

-Now if we call new Monster(125)
+Now if we call new Monster(125) from code an object

 of type Monster is constructed and in front of it, after construction